secrethub/terraform-provider-secrethub/README.md

 ## BETA

 This project is currently in beta.
 [Issues](https://github.com/keylockerbv/terraform-provider-secrethub/issues) are very much appreciated.
+For more high level discussions about the Terraform SecretHub integration as a whole, check out our [Discord](https://discord.gg/wcxV5RD).

 ## Development